amansinghvirk/mlops-forecasting-model/README.md

     $ pip install -r requirements.txt

     ```

+2. For sample execution use the sample data available in sampledb
+    - Create .env file in root folder and add the following contents to the file
+    SQLITEDB_PATH="sampledb/stores_sales_sample.db"

+    Above path is referring to the link to the database

-2. Execute the model training for different experiments
+3. Execute the model training for different experiments

     - below code will output the arguments require for executing the model training